Experimental demonstration of bandwidth enhancement in photonic time delay reservoir computing: Results

 \subsection{Bandwidth enhancement}

-It is known that in injection-locked SL lasers with strong optical injection, the response bandwidth can be several times the free-running relaxation oscillation bandwidth \cite{simpson1995bandwidth,kanno2016complexity,mogensen1985locking,liu1997modulation,lee1993bistability,wang2008enhancing,murakami2003cavity}.
+It is known that in injection-locked SLs with strong optical injection, the response bandwidth can be several times the free-running relaxation oscillation bandwidth \cite{simpson1995bandwidth,liu1997modulation,murakami2003cavity,wang2008enhancing,kanno2016complexity}.
 To measure the bandwidth enhancement of our system, we upload random values chosen from a uniform distribution to the AWG, and choose 85.33 GSa/s as the output sampling rate.
 The optical output is averaged 2048 times before calculating the corresponding spectra.
-We define the reservoir's response bandwidth as the frequency where a 10 dB power spectral density reduction from the low-frequency regime (MHz) occurs.
+We define the reservoir’s response bandwidth as the frequency where a 10 dB power spectral density reduction occurs, with respect to the lowest frequency components of the time series we capture in the MHz regime.